HacKanCuBa/blake2signer/docs/docs/contrib.md

 ### Working under Stackless

-You can install and run this package in Stackless without issues but if you are using Stackless to contribute to this project, you probably noticed that running `inv tests` fails with a segmentation fault: I have no idea what causes it, but it is related to `coverage` and `pytest`.
+You can install and run this package in Stackless without issues, but if you are using Stackless to contribute to this project, you probably noticed that running `inv tests` fails with a segmentation fault: I have no idea what causes it, but it is related to `coverage` and `pytest`.
 The solution is to run `pytest --no-cov` directly, and letting the pipeline show the coverage for you.

 ## Releasing new versions